 Have you ever heard of a nail salon that doubles as a meditation center?
 Oh, and we should also mention that it has a book club in the works, too.
 Sundays Nail Studio takes wellness to the next level and incorporates nontoxic, cruelty-free, and vegan products into all of its nail services.
 Founder Amy Ling Lin created her line of nail products after realizing that a lot of nail polishes are formulated with harmful, toxic ingredients.
 As soon as you walk into the peaceful space, the hustle and bustle of the city will quickly fade away.
 Plus, everywhere you turn, you'll want to Instagram, and who doesn't love a good nail photo for Insta?

 51 E. 25th St., New York City

 Jinsoon Hand and Foot Spa

 Sarah Jessica Parker was Jinsoon Hand and Foot Spa's first client in its West Village location.
 You too can live your best Sex and the City life at this salon that offers magical rose-petal pedicures that are practically life-changing.
 Seriously though, once you soak your feet in a basin filled with rose essential oil and petals, every other pedicure you've had before won't matter anymore.
 Its Summer Oasis pedicure is a popular one, too.
 You dip your feet into warm water filled with mint leaves, cucumber, and fresh peppermint essential oil.
+Talk about refreshing.

 37 Walker St., New York City